Korean reunification: Opponents

 Opponents of the Sunshine Policy argue that dialogue and trade with North Korea did nothing to improve prospects for peaceful reunification, despite the transfer of large funds to the North Korean government by President Kim Dae-jung, but allowed the North Korean government to retain its hold on power.
 Others believe that South Korea should remain prepared for the event of a North Korean attack.
-Hardliners also argue that the continued and maximized isolation of the North will lead to the country's collapse after which the territory could be absorbed by force into South Korea.
+Hardliners also argue that the continued and maximized isolation of the North will lead to the country's collapse after which the territory could be absorbed into South Korea.

 In November 2000, outgoing US President Bill Clinton wanted to visit Pyongyang.
 However, the intended visit never happened because of the controversy surrounding the results of the 2000 US presidential election.
 Around April or May 2001, Kim Dae-jung was expecting to welcome Kim Jong Il to Seoul.
 Returning from his meeting in Washington D.C., with newly elected President Bush, Kim Dae-jung described his meeting as embarrassing while privately cursing President Bush and his hardliner approach.
 This meeting negated any chance of a North Korean visit to South Korea.
-After the Bush administration labeled North Korea as part of the "axis of evil", North Korea renounced the nonproliferation treaty, kicked out UN inspectors, and restarted its nuclear program.
+After the Bush administration labeled North Korea as part of the "axis of evil", North Korea renounced the nonproliferation treaty, expelled UN inspectors, and restarted its nuclear program.
 In early 2005, the North Korean government confirmed that the country had successfully become a nuclear armed state, with its first nuclear test conducted in October 2006.